 Looking for something to read during the holidays?
 Like a quick, fun read with a little spice?
-Look no further – Second Chance Christmas is now available at Amazon, Barnes & Noble, and iBookstore.
+Look no further – Second Chance Christmas is now available at Amazon.

 Second Chance Christmas

 “Nice ride.”
 He spoke in a neutral tone.